 When you’ve got the specific conditional and situational requirements established, the next most important thing to think about when planning tools and equipment (as with all the other items you end up packing), is weight and packing space in your bag.

-An essential piece of kit in almost every situation is a well featured multi-tool and whether you opt for a classic all-round tool like the Leatherman Wave or a fully-spec’d Swiss army knife, the size and weight to benefit ratio makes this an invaluable addition to any bug out backpack.
+An essential piece of kit in almost every situation is a well-featured multi-tool and whether you opt for a classic all-around tool like the Leatherman Wave or an all-inclusive Swiss army knife, the size and weight to benefit ratio makes this an invaluable addition to any bug out backpack.

 Without a doubt, when it comes down to lighting in your bug out bag, a lightweight tactical flashlight is a must-have.

 Portable, durable and built to provide light in the most challenging conditions, the best tactical flashlights are used by military and emergency services alike, offering incredible reliability and long-lasting, powerful light output.